 The workplace is changing.
 Most of these changes aim to improve employee life and, in turn, their productivity.
 Here’s a look at the changes taking shape and how they will affect workers as more companies take note.

 Balance of Private and Public Working Spaces

-Today, many workplaces are now aiming to find more of a balance in their working environments.
-Most of the research, including that of Steelcase, supports that most employees, especially those of a more introverted nature, prefer to have a balance and, more importantly, a choice where they perform certain work tasks.
-While it may be better to complete some work tasks in a large, open collaborative space, other more independent tasks often require more privacy and more quiet to allow for full concentration.
+Today, many workplaces aim to find a balance in their working environments.
+Most of the research supports that most employees, especially those of an introverted nature, prefer to have a balance and, more importantly, a choice where they perform certain work tasks.
+While completing some work tasks in a large collaborative space may be better, other independent tasks require more privacy and quiet to allow full concentration.
 Having the autonomy to choose has been shown to increase workers’ productivity.
-Turns out, employees might just know best when it comes to where they work best.
+Turns out, employees might just know best when it comes to where they work most effectively.
 More companies are entrusting them to make that decision.

-More Flexibility & Better Work-Life Balance
+More Flexibility and Better Work-Life Balance

-With more of the workforce looking for flexible positions with the promise of better work-life balance, more employers are likely to respond to the demand for worry of missing out on top talent.
-Technology, too, allows for more flexible working schedules, as it grows better and more reliable.
-Many companies are offering the option to occasionally work from home.
+With more of the workforce looking for flexible positions that promise better work-life balance, more employers are likely to respond due to the worry of missing out on top talent.
+Technology also allows for more flexible working schedules as it grows better and more reliable.
+Many companies are offering the option to work from home.